Phone: +44 (0)20 8392 3245

 Advising the Royal Opera House on their 75th Anniversary programme.

-Worked in conjunction with English National Ballet and the V&A on the Ballets Russes days at the V&A.
+I also worked in conjunction with English National Ballet and the V&A on the Ballets Russes days at the V&A.

 I teach on both the BA and MA courses mainly in the areas of history, analysis and philosophical/theoretical issues, though from time to time, I also teach some practical repertory sessions.
 I tutor dissertations for both the BA and MA and also have a significant number of PhD students.